Degree Completion FAQs

 Students must apply for their degree by the end of the third week of the semester in which they expect to graduate.
 The Application for Degree form is available here or in the Office of the Registrar.
 It is the student's responsibility to meet all requirements for the degree.
 For the deadlines to apply for a degree, consult the Academic Calendar.

-Send an emails to firstname.lastname@example.org and email@example.com informing them that you are withdrawing your application for degree for that semester.
+Please email firstname.lastname@example.org to inform them that you are withdrawing your application for degree for that semester.
 Please note: You will be required to submit a new application for degree for the next semester.